You’ve found Sardines & Whipped Cream

 He died in 1968 just before I turned 9.
 He was 46.

 Growing up, I didn’t know much about my father’s war story other than he was a bomb aimer in an RAF Stirling bomber and, that having survived being shot down over Germany, he became a prisoner of war.
-What I did know, even at my young age, was that sometimes those war-time memories came back to haunt him.
+What I did know, even at my young age, was that sometimes those war-time memories came back to trouble him.

 The last mission ended for dad’s crew just after midnight over Germany on June 6 1943.